-Which city is cheaper, Durango or San Diego?
+Which place is cheaper, Durango or San Diego?

 These are the overall average travel costs for the two destinations.